openpsa/jsgrid/docs/content/configuration/options.md

 **Default:** `false`
 **Changeable:** No

-If set to true the grid is initially is hidden.
+If set to `true` the grid is initially is hidden.
 The data is not loaded (no request is sent) and only the caption layer is shown.
 When the show/hide button is clicked for the first time to show grid, the request is sent to the server, the data is loaded, and grid is shown.
 From this point we have a regular grid.
-This option has effect only if the `caption` property is not empty and the `hidegrid` property is set to true.
+This option has effect only if the `caption` property is not empty and the `hidegrid` property is set to `true`.

 ### `footerrow`
 **Type:** boolean
 **Default:** `false`
 **Changeable:** No

-If set to true this will place a footer table with one row below the grid records and above the pager.
+If set to `true` this will place a footer table with one row below the grid records and above the pager.
 The number of columns equals what is specified in `colModel`

 #### `userData`
 **Type:** object